-Many of these visa types allow for spouses and children of the visa holder to acquire a related nonimmigrant visa type as a derivative benefit.
-For example, the spouse of an H-1B visa holder can apply for an H-4 visa, whereas the unmarried, under-21 children of an L-1 visa holder can apply for L-2 visas.
+Many of these visa types allow spouses and children of the visa holder to acquire a related nonimmigrant visa type as a derivative benefit.
+For example, the spouse of an H-1B visa holder can apply for an H-4 visa, and the unmarried, under-21 children of an L-1 visa holder can apply for L-2 visas.

-For example, if an H-1B visa holder is fired from an H-1B position and is unable to find another employer willing to sponsor him or her for a new H-1B, U.S. immigration officials will consider that person as out of status, and, as a consequence, will consider his or her H-4 visa-holding spouse toalso be out of status.
+For example, if an H-1B visa holder is fired from an H-1B position and is unable to find another employer willing to provide sponsorship, U.S. immigration officials will consider that person as out of status, and, as a consequence, consider any H-4 visa-holding spouse to also be out of status.

-However, the results vary depending on the timing of when the principal alien applies for permanent residence and whether, in family-basad cases, the immigrants are immediate relatives or preference relatives.
-(For an overview of the immediate relative and preference categories, see "Paths to Permanent Residency in the U.S.")
+However, the eventual outcome depends in part on the timing of when the principal alien applies for permanent residence and whether, in family-based cases (as opposed to employment-based ones), the primary immigrants are so-called immediate relatives or preference relatives.
+(For an overview of these categories, see Paths to Permanent Resident Status.)

-In cases where principal aliens are in one of the immigrant visa "preference categories" defined by the law (which are subject to annual numerical limits and therefore often involve long waits for a green card), their spouses and unmarried children under the age of 21 are entitled to the same permanent residence visa preference as they (the principal aliens) are.
-Preference categories can be either employment-based or family-based.
+In cases where principal applicants are in one of the immigrant visa "preference categories" defined by law (which are subject to annual numerical limits and therefore often involve long waits for a green card, based on "priority date"), spouses and unmarried children under the age of 21 are entitled to the same permanent residence visa preference as the principal applicants are.

 The U.S. Congress put certain limits on derivative benefits.
 A foreign national cannot derive benefits from another who is already receiving derivative benefits.
 The children in the employment-based immigrant example above might be able to derive an immediately available immigrant visa through the principal, but any offspring of those children, or anyone else, cannot derive the same benefit from the children.

-In a situation where a foreign national who already holds a green card is sponsoring his or her spouse for permanent residence, the spouse becomes the principal applicant, and any children of the spouse will derive their benefits (and their immigrant visa preference) through him or her.
-In the latter situation, the spouse and her children may be better served by having the sponsoring green card holder file individual petitions for each family member, especially if the sponsoring green card holder will naturalize and become a U.S. citizen and therefore an immediate relative (see the next section).
+In the latter situation, the spouse and her children might be better served by having the sponsoring green card holder file individual petitions for each family member, especially if the sponsoring green card holder might soon naturalize and become a U.S. citizen and therefore an immediate relative (see the next section).
 Consult an immigration attorney if you have questions regarding your family's permanent residence applications.

 Immediate relatives are foreign nationals who are the spouse, unmarried child under the age of 21, or parent (if the petitioner is 21 years of age or older) of a U.S. citizen petitioner.
-Immigration law allows immediate relatives to "skip" the wait for an immigrant visa number; in other words, immediate relatives can apply for permanent residence right away and can even apply simultaneously with the sponsoring U.S. citizen's immigrant petition for them (Form I-130) filed on each of their behalf.
+Immigration law allows immediate relatives to "skip" the wait for an immigrant visa number; in other words, immediate relatives can apply for permanent residence right away and can even apply simultaneously with the sponsoring U.S. citizen's immigrant petition for them (Form I-130).